 Merrill Provosts

-The Merrill provost house was built to house the college provost and their family, serving as a homier space where public and college-related functions take place.
-Various units on campus use the house for receptions, parties, meetings, etc. Students come to some of these events, and for special dinners, receptions and celebrations.
+The Merrill Provost House was built to house the college provost and their family, serving as a homier space where public and college-related functions take place.
+Various units on campus use the house for receptions, parties, meetings, etc. Students come to many of these events, including special dinners, receptions, and celebrations.
 Community members can also rent the various public spaces available at Merrill College for events.

 Current Merrill Provost: